Peacetrain guatemala

 GENERAL TRAVEL TIPS

-Our local currency is Quetzales with a current exchange rate of around 7.6 to the dollar.
+Our local currency is Quetzales with a current exchange rate of around 7.6 to the US dollar.
 Credit cards are accepted nearly everywhere.

 Upon your arrival at the airport there are several ATMs in the baggage claim area.
 We would recommend taking out 1000Q -2000Q which should cover light spending for the week.